maxtkc/mos-herb-site/learn.md

 {: style="clear: left"}

 ### Herb of the Month Series: Violet
-> April 28th, 4-5:30pm\
+> May 26th, 4-5:30pm\
 > Somerville Community Growing Center\
 > Free or optional donation\
 > No registration required

-Come spend the afternoon with violet!
-This is the first event in a monthly series at the Growing Center.
+Lemon balm is out already!
+You may have smelled it as you brushed past the dead stalks or seen some growth peeking up in a neighbor’s garden.
+Come learn what makes it such a delightful friend.

 ---